caesarshift/msfw/README.md

 ## Goal: Provide a simple solution to using the Windows Firewall

+## Why

 ## Requirements

 * Windows 7 or newer with .NET 3.5+
-* For some functions, administrative access is required
+* For some functions, administrative privileges are required

 ## Getting Started